RabbitBio/RabbitKSSD/README.md

-RabbitKSSD is a high-performance implementation of Kssd with load-balanced task partition, fast I/O, efficient intermediate result access, and high performance data structure.
+RabbitKSSD is a high-speed genome distance estimation tool with a series of function mudules for genome alalysis, includeing:
+* `sketch`, generate sketch files.
+* `dist`, compute pairwise distances between reference and query genomes.
+* `set operation`, operations on sketches, including subtraction and union.

 ## Installation